 Swelling Or Puffiness

-if you face Swelling or puffiness especially on the face, ankles, legs, feet or hands, that is due to the inability of the kidneys to expel waste fluid from the body.
+if you face Swelling or puffiness, especially on the face, ankles, legs, feet, or hands, that is due to the inability of the kidneys to expel waste fluid from the body.
 So swelling in your body is one of the symptoms of kidney disease.

 Anemia or Tiredness

-Diminished renal function leads to lower production of hormone EPO, which acts as a trigger for producing more oxygen-carrying RBC.
+Diminished renal function leads to lower production of the hormone EPO, which acts as a trigger for producing more oxygen-carrying RBC.
 Low levels of oxygen can leave the muscles and processes starved of oxygen and can lead to fatigue.
 This is one of the common signs of kidney disease.

 Excess accumulation of waste that is not disposed of by the kidneys can lead to skin eruptions, rashes, and itching.

 When your blood doesn’t get enough oxygen then you may face brain fog.
-Because Lack of oxygen in the brain can lead to multiple fallouts like memory loss, lack of concentration and dizziness.
+Because Lack of oxygen in the brain can lead to multiple fallouts like memory loss, lack of concentration, and dizziness.